 Governance

-GIFCT is governed by an Operating Board made up of members from the Forum’s founding companies: Facebook, Microsoft, Twitter, and YouTube.
+GIFCT is governed by an Operating Board made up of members from its founding companies: Facebook, Microsoft, X (formerly Twitter), and YouTube.
 GIFCT is advised by an Independent Advisory Committee made up of representatives from civil society, government, and intergovernmental organizations.

 Independent Advisory Committee